Paz de la Huerta

-María de la Paz Elizabeth Sofía Adriana de la Huerta y Bruce (born September 3, 1984), known professionally as Paz de la Huerta (/es/), is an American actress, model, and painter.
+María de la Paz Elizabeth Sofía Adriana de la Huerta y Bruce (born September 3, 1984), known professionally as Paz de la Huerta (/es/), is an American actress, model and painter.
 She began her career as a teenage model before appearing in supporting roles in the films The Cider House Rules (1999) and A Walk to Remember (2002).

 She had a lead role in Gaspar Noé's art film Enter the Void (2009), and subsequently played Lucy Danziger in the HBO period drama series Boardwalk Empire from 2010 to 2011.
 She also starred in the horror film Nurse 3D (2013).

 Early life

-De la Huerta was born September 3, 1984 in New York City, the daughter of Spanish nobleman Don Ricardo Ignacio (Íñigo) Rafael de la Huerta y Ozores (14th Duke of Mandas and Villanueva, Grandee of Spain, born in San Sebastián on 17 November 1944) and wife Judith Bruce (born in Minneapolis, Minnesota, on 23 October 1946).
+De la Huerta was born September 3, 1984 in New York City, the daughter of Spanish nobleman Don Ricardo Ignacio (Íñigo) Rafael de la Huerta y Ozores (14th Duke of Mandas and Villanueva, Grandee of Spain, born in San Sebastián on November 17, 1944) and wife Judith Bruce (born in Minneapolis, Minnesota, October 23, 1946).
 Her older sister, Doña Rafaela María de la Paz de la Huerta y Bruce (born in New York City on 15 November 1981), is the presumptive heiress of their father's titles.
 De la Huerta was born with recurrent cystic hygroma under her arm, which she has had treated with multiple surgeries.
 She and her older sister were raised by their mother in the SoHo neighborhood of Lower Manhattan.
 Her mother worked as an authority on birth control and women's issues in Third World countries.
-De la Huerta was raised a Roman Catholic, and has described herself as "very Catholic."
+De la Huerta was raised a Roman Catholic, and has described herself as "very Catholic".

-She attended the private Saint Ann's School in the New York City borough of Brooklyn on a scholarship, along with fellow student and future fashion designer, Zac Posen, for whom she later modeled.
+She attended the private Saint Ann's School in the New York City borough of Brooklyn on a scholarship, where she met fellow student and future fashion designer, Zac Posen, for whom she later became a muse.
+During this time she was a babysitter for Lexi Jones, daughter of David Bowie and Iman.